Introduction to JavaScript Array includes()

 checkInclude= A.includes(2);

-Here in this statement a checkInclude variable is used.
-This variable is used to store the result of the include() method.
-It will check if the array contains for the integer 2.
-Here there is no start point mentioned.
+Here in this statement, a checkInclude variable is used.
+This variable stores the result of the include() method.
+It will check if the array contains the integer 2.
+Here there is no starting point mentioned.
 That means it will directly start looking for 2 in the array A. It traverses through the array and looks for the integer 2 in it.
 It finds 2 at index position 1.
-It will return the value true and this will be stored in the user-defined variable checkInclude.
+It will return the value true and store it in the user-defined variable checkInclude.

-If the optional parameter with start position was mentioned then instead of traversing the entire array the method includes() would have started from that position.
+If the optional parameter with start position was mentioned instead of traversing the entire array, the method includes() would have started from that position.
 It will look for the number or element from the index position mentioned and traverse the array until the end.
-If the element is found then it will have to return true or the function will return false.
+If the element is found, it must return true, or the function will return false.

 Example #1 – Numeric array